Hacker5preme/Serversdown/README.md

 - Install the script by running: "sudo bash install.sh"
 - Then run the script by typing " python Serversdown.py"

-For further informations read the version notes.
+For further information read the version notes.

 Use this tool only if you are allowed by the owner of the server ;)